Saddle Pose Yin Yoga Supta Vajrasana - Complete Guide

 • Focus on Sensation: Remember, it’s not about how the Pose looks but how it feels.
 The goal is to experience the sensation, not achieve a particular appearance.

-• Relax and Close Your Eyes: Once you find the version of the Saddle Pose that works for you, close your eyes and settle into the sensation, focusing on your breath and the stretch.
+• Relax and Close Your Eyes: Once you find the version of the Pose that works for you, close your eyes and settle into the sensation, focusing on your breath and the stretch.

-woman doing saddle pose in yin yoga
+woman doing Supta Vajrasana in yin yoga

 Supta Vajrasana Track Three Students can lay down and bring arms overhead